shakoooni/Math-Tutor---Version-2/README.md

 📘 Summary

 This isn’t just a program… it’s your personal math gym.
-Every time you run it, it throws a new random challenge your way — addition, subtraction, multiplication, division.
+Every time you run it, it throws a new random challenge your way — addition, subtraction, multiplication, or division.

-But don’t worry — no fractions, no negative nonsense.
-Just pure, clean kid-friendly math.
+But don’t worry — no fractions, no negatives.
+Just clean, kid-friendly math.
 Think of it as a sparring match between you and numbers.

 💻 Console Output Example